|By A ULC Minister |

 This familiar verse from the Shepherd's Psalm doesn't say that we are led through the "valley of death' but the "valley of the shadow of death."The substance of death--the awful dread and fear and uncertainty--has been removed, and only the shadow remains.
 This is why we who belong to the Good Shepherd can state with confidence, "O death, where is your sting O grave, where is your victory?"

-As a long time member of ULC, Rev. Long created the seminary site with funeral ceremonies to help train our ministers.
+As a long time member of ULC, Rev. Long created the seminary site to help train our ministers.
 We also have a huge catalog of Universal Life Church materials.
 I've been ordained with the Universal Life Church for many years and it's Seminary since the beginning and have enjoyed the new article directory for seminary members..

 Try our new free toolbar at: ULC Toolbar